Advice for Keeping Warm and Staying Safe in Winter

 - When using electric blankets, follow manufacturer’s instructions.
 Don’t leave them on for more than 30 minutes and turn them off when you go to bed.

-- Do not dry clothing less than one metre from heaters.
+- Do not dry clothing less than one meter from heaters.

 - Never smoke in bed.

-- Prepare a home fire escape plan and practise it.
+- Prepare a home fire escape plan and practice it.